New York City is a city for the dreamers.

 On top of listing the food joints I personally visited and love, this post also includes recommendations from other travellers who vouch for the food here, because well, NYC has too much to offer!

-What to eat in NYC
+What to eat in New York City (NYC)

 1. LIC Market

 Experience a true New York City cafe style when you dine at LIC Market.
 LIC Market is sandwiched between two flights of stairs on the ground floor of an apartment, so you might miss it if you’re not observant enough.
 We sat at the back-room, an open-air but sheltered little space, filled with wooden benches and walls lined with little plants.
 The morning light that filled the room made for a cosy ambience.

 The look of the eggs done by LIC Market is enough for you to know that when it comes to food pairing and fresh produce, you can count on LIC Market!